smolamarcin/battleship/README.md

 ## Game description
     Battleship (also Battleships or Sea Battle) is a guessing game for two players.

-    It is played on ruled grids (paper or board) on which the players' fleets of ships (including battleships) are marked.
+    The game takes place on ruled grids (paper or board) on which the players' fleets of ships (including battleships) are marked.

     The locations of the fleet are concealed from the other player.